Emrose-1341/Data-Analytics-Internship/README.md

     - `README_2025_TN_VPI.md` – Context and documentation specific to the 2025 TN VPI–related work.

 - **`NYPD` branch**
   - **Purpose**: Modeling and visualization work for National Youth in Transition Database (NYTD)–style foster care data, focusing on predictors, outcomes, and key visualizations.

+-  **`Masters-Programs` branch**
+  - **Purpose**: Contains work related to various Masters program projects, organized into subject-specific folders such as `Music Therapy`, `Music Technology`, and `Legal Studies`.
+  - **Key contents**:
+    - `Music Therapy/` – Files related to Music Therapy projects, research notes, and documentation.
+    - `Music Technology/` – Files related to Music Technology projects, including analysis and reports.
+    - `Legal Studies/` – Files for Legal Studies projects and supporting documentation.
+  - **How to use it**: Switch to this branch to access all Masters program–related files, organized by topic.
+Each folder contains individual files committed separately for version tracking.

   - **Key contents**:
     - `Code/` – Jupyter notebooks for first‑pass analysis, building multiple models, outcome prediction, services analysis, and generating significant visualizations and summary dashboards.
     - `Old reports/` – Earlier reports, markdown/PDF summaries, visual assets (PNGs, SVGs), and verification documents for checking data quality and model results.